winniemangeni/winniemangeni/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on PAWA AI an SLM for low-resource language models
-- 🌱 I’m currently learning
+- 🌱 I’m currently working on other african language models
 - 👯 I’m looking to collaborate on SLM for Afrian languages
-- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about African LLM's and SLM's
-- ⚡ Fun fact:
+- ⚡ Fun fact: I have travelled to all continents